jakazmie/AIDays/DeveloperTrack/README.md

-You are now ready to proceed to labs.
-Some labs may require additionao setup.
+You are now ready to proceed to the labs.
+Some labs may require additional setup.
 If this is the case, the setup steps will described in the lab's notes.

 Enjoy.